 - Swelling that sets in immediately after the injury

 - Warm or red inflammation due to bleeding within the joint

-At Urgent Care of Texas, we know that an injury like a hyperextended knee doesn’t happen according to your schedule.
-You lead a busy life, and our urgent care walk-in clinics are here when the unexpected happens.
+At Physician Partners of America, we know that an injury like a hyperextended knee doesn’t happen according to your schedule.
+You lead a busy life, and our clinics are here when the unexpected happens.
 Whether you’re at the ball field at night or jogging in the morning, you need fast, effective treatment for any acute injury that might occur.
-Our urgent care centers in Arlington, Keller, and Coppell provide the expert medical attention you need.